Creative Outputs

 (Spring-Summer, 2019)

 The Pollinator Garden and Spiral are located on the Northdale Campus at Wilfrid Laurier University.
 These projects were generously supported by the World Wildlife Fund, and the Region of Waterloo Community Environmental Fund, respectively.
 The garden was installed with a team of volunteers following a permaculture presentation by Nicola Thomas.
 The garden is maintained and thriving under the care of Laurier Staff, Students, and Faculty volunteer hours.
 The Spiral was constructed by Kim & Geoff Fellows, with generous support from Laurier Grounds Manager, James Emary.
-UPDATE: Working with the Laurier Sustainability Office, we are going into our 2nd year with the volunteer program at Wilfrid Laurier University.

 Laurier Pollinator Garden